EngFlow/gazelle_cc/README.md

 Multiple `cc_indexfile` directives can be used, and their values are inherited by subprojects.
 However, if a subproject explicitly defines its own `cc_indexfile`, it overrides all previously inherited index files for that project and any of its subprojects.
+When resolving dependencies, indexes are visited in the same order as the corresponding `cc_indexfile` definitions.

 The argument must be a repository-root relative path.